keatonelvins/lacuna/docs/README.md

 `lacuna` came from using these (and other frameworks) and not really understanding how they worked under the hood.

-I want it to be tiny and hackable: `uv run count_lines` should return <3k

 ## Order of model builder
 Liger/Kernelize -> AC -> torch.compile -> FSDP
 - Model patches always happens first